dufve/FortniteMMS-Python-Checksum/README.md

 ### Input Variables

     Token: A string token, unique to each use case.
-    Payload: A base64 encoded payload, typically representing the data to be secured.
+    Payload: Your base64 encoded payload.
-    Signature: A base64 encoded signature, usually a unique identifier or key.
+    Signature: Your base64 encoded signature.

 ### Checksum Calculation Process

 - The checksum is calculated by following these steps
   - 1. Concatenation: The script forms a plaintext string by concatenating three parts: a subset of the payload (characters 10 to 20), the entire token, and a subset of the signature (characters 2 to 10).
   - 2. UTF-16 Encoding: This plaintext string is then encoded in UTF-16 using Little Endian byte order.
-  - 3. SHA1 Hashing: The UTF-16 encoded data is hashed using the SHA1 algorithm.
-SHA1 is a widely used cryptographic hash function that produces a 160-bit (20-byte) hash value.
+  - 3. SHA1 Hashing: The UTF-16 encoded data is hashed using the SHA1 algorithm to produce a 20-byte hash value.
   - 4. Hex Encoding and Upper Case Conversion: From the SHA1 hash, bytes 2 to 10 are extracted and converted into a hexadecimal string.
 This string is then transformed into uppercase letters to standardize the format.
   - 5. Output: The resulting uppercase hexadecimal string is the checksum.